-Shortly before you come in for your operation, you will be asked to attend a pre-operative appointment with a nurse.
+Before you come in for your operation, you will be asked to attend a pre-operative check with a nurse.
+This may be on the same day as your clinic appointment.
 It is important that we arrange this for you as it gives us an opportunity to make sure we can reduce your risk from surgery as much as possible.
 It will not be possible to go ahead with your operation until these checks are done.

-Routine tests, such as blood tests and a heart tracing may be done at this appointment.
+Routine tests, such as blood tests and a heart tracing, may be done at this appointment.
 You may need other tests depending on what medical problems you have.
 Please bring a list of all your medications, and any allergies you might have, with you when you attend.